 A || The landlord is encouraged to check the unit before a scheduled Housing Choice Voucher inspection.
-This will provide the owner the opportunity to determine what, if anything, will need to be repaired according to Housing Quality Standards.
+Doing so will allow the owner to determine what, if anything, will need to be repaired according to Housing Quality Standards.
 The landlord may request an extension when the weather does not permit repairs to be completed promptly.